mobeets/bpcs/README.md

 Given a vessel image file and an alpha value, we can assess the maximum size message that we could encode.

 `python bpcs.py capacity -i examples/vessel.png -a 0.45`

+### Customization

+The goal of steganography is to hide things in plain sight.
+For this reason, BPCS doesn't use a secret key or password for encoding and decoding.
+However, aside from varying the alpha parameter, one way to customize the BPCS procedure is by adding custom encryption and decryption to the message before and after using BPCS.

 ### Running tests